rhvdbergh/login-email-REST-API/readme.md

 # REST API: Login System with Email Validation (Backend)

 ## Introduction
 This repo contains a login system REST API created with Express Generator using MongoDB.
 The response is in JSON.
 Passwords are hashed.
+Feel free to use any front end with the API; it would be easiest to host serve the front end html from the same server as the login system (e.g. from the `/public/` folder).

 ## Installation and Setup
 Fork this repo and run `npm install`.
 ENV variables need to be set OR replaced in the code.